ZinkDigital/boson/README.md

 # Documentation
 ## BsonPath

-BsonPath expressions targets a Bson structure with the same logic as JsonPath expressions target JSON structure and XPath targeted a XML document.
-Unlike JsonPath there is no reference of a "root member object", instead if you want to specify a path starting from the root, the expression must begin with a dot (`.key`).
+BsonPath expressions target a Bson structure with the same logic JsonPath expressions target a JSON structure and XPath targeted an XML document.
+Unlike in JsonPath, there is no reference of a "root member object", instead if you want to specify a path starting from the root the expression must begin with a dot (example: `.key`).

 BsonPath expressions use the dot-notation: `key1.key2[0].key3`.

 Expressions whose path doesn't necessarily start from the root can be expressed in two ways:
-* No dot - ` key`
+* No dot: ` key`
-* Two dots - `..key`
+* Two dots: `..key`

 ### Operators